turingschool/curriculum/source/academy/workshops/objects_and_methods.markdown

 end
 ```

 This can seem confusing.
-We've got two methods named count on two lines.
+We've got two methods named count, one within the other.
+What's going on here?

 The first one is a method defined on an instance of Bag: